chaaz/versio/docs/signing.md

   while).
 Similar tools and configurations exist for Windows and Linux workstations.
-- You can use a key that is not protected with a password. **Be careful** using this option, as it my create vulnerabilities in your keyring; you should understand the security implications before creating an unprotected key.
+- You can use a key that is not protected with a password. **Be careful** using this option, as it may create vulnerabilities in your keyring; you should understand the security implications before creating an unprotected key.